-Similarly, B2C businesses that blog 11 or more times every month receive four times as many leads than the companies that only blog four or five times a month.
+Similarly, B2C businesses that blog 11 or more times every month receive four times as many leads compared to companies that only blog four or five times a month.

 As it turns out, if you want to drive more traffic and pull more leads, then create more content.

-And this doesn’t have to be difficult.
+It doesn’t have to be complicated.
 Check out the video below for a dead-simple content creation strategy we use here at Carrot.
-Literally, with this strategy, you can create an amazing piece of content in 20 to 30 minutes for about $5.
+Literally, with this strategy, you can create a fantastic piece of content in 20 to 30 minutes for about $5.

 One of the most complex parts of creating a massive amount of content is the ideation phase.
 How do you know what to talk about?
 What will interest your audience?

 Well, here’s the answer: Go to the FAQ page of your website and create content that answers those questions.

-That’s what people are asking, and if you answer, then they might just work with you in the future.
+That’s what people are asking, and if you answer, they might just work with you in the future.

 3. Post on Instagram

-Hootsuite reports that top brands on Instagram post 4.9 times per week.
+Hootsuite reports that the top brands on Instagram post 4.9 times per week.

 That’s about one post for every business day.

 But maybe you’ve never thought about using Instagram as a real estate professional.
 That’s okay – but it’s time to consider it.
-Because Instagram is the most visual social media platform and if there are three industries that are highly visual, it’s food, clothing, and real estate.
+Because Instagram is the most visual social media platform and has three prominent industries, it’s food, clothing, and real estate.

-This is probably exactly why some savvy real estate agents and investors have already flocked to the platform with their hashtags ready and their cameras clicking.
+This is probably precisely why some savvy real estate agents and investors have already flocked to the platform with their hashtags ready and their cameras clicking.

 Of course, your Instagram content doesn’t need to be complicated.
 Just consider RealEstateKirby’s post about how he loves the entryway to a home that he’s selling.